 - Share completed lessons with students and parents through Google Drive

 Pear Deck is 100% web-based, device agnostic, and completely integrated with Google Classroom.
-Getting started couldn’t be simpler: just install the Pear Deck for Google Slides Add-on, make copies of the interactive presentations, and present with Pear Deck.
-It’s that easy.
+Getting started couldn’t be simpler: just install the Pear Deck for Google Slides Add-on and use the Be Internet Awesome installer to get your slides and flashcard files.
+Just power it with Pear Deck, and you’re all set

 Be internet smart

 Helping kids understand that what they post can be forwarded, copied, and found is crucial to staying safe online.
 Teach students how to recognize and steer clear of potentially embarrassing or even dangerous situations that could have lasting consequences.

 Many details that raise "red flags" for adults can go overlooked by kids.
 Help them learn what they are, what to look for, and how to "trust their gut" when they encounter suspicious or possibly harmful emails, websites, and apps.